 We arrived at the Eiffel Tower around 8:30pm and explored the base.
+This is a free thing to do in Paris with kids.
 The line for the elevator was 45 minutes long and we were all getting cold.
-Our 3-year-old spotted the carousel across the street and had his heart set on riding it.
+Our 3 year old spotted the carousel across the street and had his heart set on riding it.
 We decided that would be a better memory for him that standing in the cold.
 So we crossed the street and our son thoroughly enjoyed the carousel ride.
 We were hoping to see the Eiffel Tower sparkle but we weren’t sure when it happened.
 We saw it sparkle about 1 minute after we got in our taxi to head back to our neighborhood.
-While my 3-year-old and I were mesmerized, my husband was lamenting the fact that he could have photographed it had we stayed just 5 more minutes!
+While my 3 year old and I were mesmerized, my husband was lamenting the fact that he could have photographed it had we stayed just 5 more minutes!
 C’est la vie!

 We had the taxi drop us off at a restaurant who had a line out the door the first night we arrived.
 It was an awesome restaurant that only served steak with an amazing sauce and french fries.
 We sat down and the waitress asked us how we like our steak.
 She then wrote it on the table and came back with freshly cooked steak and fries!
 She just kept coming around refilling everyone’s plates with steak and fries and it was amazing!
 When we couldn’t eat any more, we wobbled back to our flat.

 DAY 3: NOTRE DAME, SAINTE-CHAPPELLE, SACRE-COEUR, JARDIN DU LUXEMBOURG